Elevated1s/book-principles-app/OPENAI_SETUP_GUIDE.md

 ---

-**Ready to start?** Open your app and click "AI Settings" to configure your OpenAI API key!
+**Ready to start?** Open your app and click "AI Settings" to configure your OpenAI API key, or check the upload page for real-time AI status!